 Planning the Wolfram Technology Conference

-September 21, 2007 — Daniel Lichtblau, Scientific Information Group
+September 21, 2007 — Daniel Lichtblau, Symbolic Algorithms Developer, Algorithms R&D

 I did have a couple of misgivings.
 The days started early and went late, and in some instances I thought certain simultaneous talks in parallel tracks should have been separated.
 A colleague of mine felt similarly.
 We both voiced our concerns to the SPTB (Scheduling Powers That Be).